jlewi/kubecon_gh_demo/README.md

 		* In regions us-east1 & us-central1
 		* 100 CPUs per region
 		* 200 CPUs (All Region)
-		* 100 Tb PDs in each region
+		* 100 Tb PDs standard in each region
-		* 10 K80s in each region
+		* 5 K80s in each region
 		* 10 backend services
-		* 10 health checks
+		* 50 health checks

 1. Create a new bucket for this project

   ```
   gsutil mb -p ${PROJECT} gs://${PROJECT}-gh-demo
   ```

+  * TODO(jlewi): We should create this with deployment manager.

 1. Copy `env-kubecon-gh-demo-1.sh` to `env-${PROJECT}.sh`